benterris/.custom-config/README.md

 ## How to use

-Clone the repo in the home folder for instance.
+Clone the repo in the home folder for instance
-Then, instead of copying settings files, write the following simlinks:

-### vscode
+Then run sudo zsh install.sh